 This feature uses special hardware, and there are only a few compatible devices.
 It includes hardware from EyeTech and Tobii.
 While EyeTech lists only TM5 Mini, Tobii includes Eye Tracker 4C, EyeX, Dynavox PCEye Plus, EyeMobile Mini & Plus, PCEye Mini and Explore, and I-Series+.

-The device tries to figure out where you are looking at the screen, and then turn into a mouse cursor.
+The device tries to figure out where you are looking at the screen, and then turns into a mouse cursor.
 Next, as you move your eyes, it can figure out the changes.

-Eye Control can be enabled by going to Settings > Ease of Access > Eye control and select Turn on eye control.
-This will open LaunchPad which is like a control panel from where you can perform various functions like right-click, left-click, task view and more.
+Eye Control can be enabled by going to Settings > Ease of Access > Eye control and selecting Turn on eye control.
+In Windows 11, you need to go to Settings > Accessibility > Eye Control > Toggle on.
+This will open LaunchPad which is like a control panel from where you can perform various functions like right-click, left-click, task view, and more.

 How to control the mouse using Eye Control

 - First, Dwell to look at the Precise mouse button on the launchpad.

 - Then look at the screen where you want the mouse cursor to be placed.